SpaghetMeNot/uvfactory/docs/install.md

 uvFactory is installed as an asset library in Blender.

-Tldr: download the zip, extract the folder, and add the folder as an asset library.
-For more detailed instructions see [below](#install-asset-library).
+TLDR: download the zip, extract the folder, and add the folder as an asset library.
+For more detailed instructions see below.

 !!! info "For more information on asset libraries you can check Blender's [Official Documentation](https://docs.blender.org/manual/en/dev/files/asset_libraries/introduction.html#introduction)"